What is GRE Test? | Learn How GRE Works Best for You

 You can send your GRE scores to universities by selecting the recipients during the registration process or by requesting score reports later on.

-GRE scores are valid for 5 years from the test date.
+As at the time this article was published, GRE scores are valid for 5 years from the test date.

 No, GRE scores are not renewable before or after they expire.
 As a matter of fact, once your GRE score reaches the 5-year expiration date, it is no longer considered valid for admissions or other purposes.
 It then means you need to retake the GRE after your scores have expired, you will need to register for a new test and obtain a fresh set of scores.